gostevedore/stevedore/examples/05-build-on-cascade-example/README.md

 ```

 ## Expected Output
-Below is the expected output for the `make run` command, which starts the Docker stack, gets some information about the Stevedore configuration, builds and promotes a Docker images using Stevedore, and then cleans the stack up.
+Below is the expected output for the `make run` command, which starts the Docker stack, gets some information about the Stevedore configuration, builds and promotes Docker images using Stevedore, and then cleans the stack up.

 ```sh
 Starting the stack to run 05-build-on-cascade-example